 | Decor fit | Statement piece; warm, layered, global-inspired spaces | Versatile neutral; suits most styles |

-Is a mosaic glass lamp or a ceramic table lamp better for a bedroom?
+Is a mosaic lamp or ceramic lamp better for a bedroom?

-Both can work in a bedroom, but for different purposes.
-A mosaic glass lamp on a dresser or side table creates a beautiful, winding-down atmosphere in the evening — the soft colored light feels genuinely restful.
-A ceramic table lamp on a nightstand is a better choice if you sit up in bed to read, since a plain shade lets you direct more light onto the page.
-Many shoppers use one of each: mosaic for mood, ceramic for function.
+A mosaic glass lamp on a dresser or side table creates a genuinely restful, winding-down glow in the evening.
+A ceramic lamp on a nightstand is the better choice for reading in bed, since a plain shade directs more light onto the page.
+Many people use one of each — mosaic for mood, ceramic for function.